ctrl-alt-del-world/midway/README.md

 2. Enter the Sanity API keys to `.env` file
 3. Modify `gatsby-config.js` and add your site title, etc.
 3. Develop your front end, etc.
+4. Create a repo specifically for your Gatsby build, host with Netlify or anywhere you can have a Lambda function

 ## Shopify

 1. In your netlify environment, go to your project and create a new Function
 2. Set the functions directory to be the `functions/` folder in your `web/` project
 3. In Shopify, go to `Settings -> Notifications -> Webhooks` and create webhooks for Product Creation & Product Updates.
-Set the webhook's Callback URL to `[https://YOUR_URL.DOMAIN/.netlify/functions/shopify]`
+Set the webhook's Callback URL to `[https://YOUR_URL.DOMAIN/.netlify/functions/shopify]` (if using Netlify, otherwise point to your provider's Lambda location)

 ## Features